 As a soloist, Wang has won critical praise for her appearances with the Los Angeles Philharmonic.
-In September 1997, during the Philharmonic’s celebration of the Brahms anniversary year, she performed the composer’s Double Concerto with Music Director Esa-Pekka Salonen at the Hollywood Bowl.
-She made her Walt Disney Concert Hall concerto debut in May of 2005, and appears annually as both concertmaster and soloist at the Hollywood Bowl under the baton of composer John Williams, performing his signature movie classics such as Schindler’s List and his Fiddler on the Roofarrangement.
-Wang has appeared regularly with the American Youth Symphony since 1997, and she has also been featured as a soloist with the Cincinnati Symphony, the Manhattan Symphony, and other orchestras.
+In September 1997, during the Philharmonic’s celebration of the Brahms anniversary year, she performed the composer’s “Double Concerto” with music director Esa-Pekka Salonen at the Hollywood Bowl.
+She made her Walt Disney Concert Hall concerto debut in May 2005 and appears annually as both concertmaster and soloist at the Hollywood Bowl under the baton of composer John Williams, performing his signature movie classics such as Schindler’s List and his Fiddler on the Roofarrangement.
+Wang has appeared regularly with the American Youth Symphony since 1997, and she has been featured as a soloist with the Cincinnati Symphony, the Manhattan Symphony and other orchestras.
 In 2002, she gave her first performances in China since emigrating to the U.S., touring as a soloist with her hometown orchestra, the Shanghai Symphony Orchestra.

 Bing Wang began studying the violin with her parents at the age of six.
 She entered the middle school of the Shanghai Conservatory of Music, where she was concertmaster of the school orchestra and graduated with highest honors.
-After coming to the United States to study with Berl Senofsky at the Peabody Conservatory, she received her Master’s Degree from the Manhattan School of Music, under the tutelage of Glenn Dicterow.
-Bing Wang has been named an Adjunct Associate Professor at the USC Thornton School of Music, starting in 2012.
+After coming to the United States to study with Berl Senofsky at the Peabody Conservatory, she received her master’s degree from the Manhattan School of Music under the tutelage of Glenn Dicterow.
+Bing Wang has been named an adjunct associate professor at the USC Thornton School of Music starting in 2012.